icra/headspace/README.md

                               CO2 as ppmv, note that this is equivalent to a partial pressure (e.g., micro-atmospheres) ONLY in case of barometric pressure = 1 atm.

- NOTE ON SALINITY: because our choice for the values of the constants of the carbonate equilinrium,
+ NOTE ON SALINITY: because our choice for the values of the constants of the carbonate equilibrium,
-                   this script shoul be used ONLY for freshwater samples.
+                   this script should be used ONLY for freshwater samples.

 ####################################################################